-Are you curious about diuretics as a weight loss tool?
+Are you curious about diuretics as a weight-loss tool?
 This page is designed to give you an encyclopedic look at diuretics and all the options available to you.

 It’s important to note that diuretic pills do not reduce the fat content in your body.
 In fact, these pills are designed to flush excess water and sodium from your system.
-Diuretics are often used in patients that have recently had a heart attack.